evilimas/vue-router-project/README.md

 # Vue Router Project

-# -- My Second Vue Project --
+## -- My Second Vue Project --

-This project showcases various simple applications built using Vue.js and Vue Router.
+This project showcases various simple applications **built with Vue.js and Vue Router using the Options API**.

 ## Description